Born: 1822, Liège, Belgium

 “It little matters whether music sets out to awaken ideas about a given external subject, or limits its purpose to expressing a state of mind…; what is indispensable is that a work should be musical, and emotional as well.”

-Though musically precocious, Franck never became the money-making prodigy his father desired.
-After moving out of his parents’ house, Franck supported himself by teaching and playing the organ.
-He became organist at the newly built church of St. Clotilde in 1858, and slowly acquired fame for his organ improvisations.
-Composition remained intermittent, however, and mostly focused on monumental, labor-intensive oratorios and operas, until a blossoming of creative energy in the late 1870s that continued until his death.
-This produced several symphonic poems, distinctive chamber music, important piano and organ pieces, and the Symphony in D minor, all displaying Franck’s characteristic tonal architecture, cyclical thematic transformations, and intensely chromatic harmony.
+After he became organist at the church of St. Clotilde in 1858, Franck slowly acquired fame for his improvisations.
+A blossoming of creative energy in the late 1870s produced several symphonic poems, distinctive chamber music, important piano and organ pieces, and the Symphony in D minor, all displaying his characteristic tonal architecture, cyclical thematic transformations, and intensely chromatic harmony.

 String Quartet (1889)